What are ancient grains and why should we care? Check out this ancient grains bread recipe and this information on how to make truly healthy bread.

 - Millet is a well-known ingredient in birdseed, but it’s super nutritious offering manganese, magnesium, and thiamin for a healthy body.
 Millet can lower inflammation.
 It’s also gluten-free.
 It’s great as a hot breakfast cereal or a substitute for rice.

 - Kamut is a nutrient-dense grain with lots of health benefits.
 It has selenium, zinc, and niacin.
 It’s also good for lowering bad cholesterol.
 It does contain gluten.
-It has a nutty, chewy texture and is good in summer salads, soups, can casseroles.
+It has a nutty, chewy texture and is good in summer salads, soups, and casseroles.

 - Sorghum offers Manganese, magnesium, copper, and selenium.
 It’s a great source of polyphenol plant compounds (antioxidants).
 It can be ground into flour.
 It has a very mild flavor so it’s versatile and it’s gluten-free.